 Accessing your Resources

-Unfortunately, there are a lot of unanswered questions in remote learning.
+Unfortunately, there may some unanswered questions in elements of hybrid/remote learning.
 When you are face-to-face and a question comes up you can blurt it out.
 You often receive an answer before you leave the classroom.
-Without a classroom, however, it is up to you to ask questions—immediately.
+When out of the classroom, however, it is up to you to ask questions—immediately.
 You cannot afford to wait until you are noticed in an online course.

 Whether you are worried about taking an exam or you need help understanding some key concepts before progressing through course material, remote tutoring services will continue to be offered during the rest of the semester.
 For times and access please consult the Tutoring Resources web page.